razmans/solat-times/readme.md

 ## Location Codes

 Use `LocationCode` to access supported location codes in Malaysia.
 Example use: `LocationCode.SelangorCentral`.
 The full list of the codes are:
-Here’s the table with your requested information in markdown format:

 ### Selangor
 | Code                 | Area covered                           |